-I’ve adapted this thought experiment from one Toby Hecht uses in his book, “Aji, An IR#4 Business Philosophy“, which I highly recommend for people and companies looking to double their productivity.
+I’ve adapted this thought experiment from one Toby Hecht uses in his book, “Aji, An IR#4 Business Philosophy“, which I highly recommend for people and companies looking to double their productivity, value, and income.

 Imagine you could time travel to prehistoric times with a rifle.
 If you gave it to a pre-historic hunter and told him it was a better tool for hunting, they’d likely try to use it like a spear or club if they used it at all.
 They wouldn’t understand the new space of possibilities the rifle opened for them to increase their output and speed while reducing the risk of injury during the hunt and giving them more time to accomplish other important objectives.